 Things to do in Sun Peaks

 There are plenty of summer activities at Sun Peaks for anyone who loves the outdoors.
+You do not have to be an “outdoorsy person” to enjoy Sun Peaks.
+You just have to be outdoors!
 It is a perfect getaway for families, couples or friends looking to get out of Vancouver for a few days.
 It is also a convenient destination for visitors from Alberta who are looking to enjoy what BC has to offer.

 If you are looking for the best Canadian souvenirs, check out my post on Things to Buy in Canada